Pasternack-Lab/RiverBuilder/README.md

 *These dependencies are already satisfied in GIS, so no worries about them if you are using GIS.*

 ## Quick Start
+Please refer `riverbuilder_v1.3_Input_template.txt` for getting an idea on preparing your input file.

 The main command to run the script is `python3 -m riverbuilder <inputfile.txt> <outputFolder> <your message>`.

 * `<inputfile.txt>` provides essential parameters for the program to run.
-Its format is explained in *riverbuilderInput_format.txt* file, and there are plenty of example input files in the `/samples` folder.
+Its format is explained in *riverbuilderInput_format.txt* file, and there are plenty of example input files in the `/examples_v1pt2` folder.

 * `<outputFolder>` sets the path of script output files.
 It is optional.
 If this argument is omitted, program will create a `riverbuilder_output` folder in your current working folder, and store output files there.